wp-plugins/caascade/readme.txt

 == Upgrade Notice ==

 = 1.5.0 =

-No bug fixes
-New operations
-New feature: Inline approximate support
+No bug fixes, New operations, New feature: Inline approximate, Under-the-hood changes
-Under-the-hood changes (POST to GET), localize global variables for Quatriceps release, minor CSS and verbiage changes

 = 1.3.1 =

 Necessary for certain reCaptcha users

 = 1.3.0 =

 Recommended for users who need recaptcha and inline PDF options

 = 1.2.0 =

 Recommended for users who want to display multiple blocks.
 New plotting operations.

 = 1.1.2 =

 Arithmetic operators

 = 1.1.1 =

 No functional changes.
 Minor improvement to documentation and JS enqueue

 = 1.1 =

 Recommended for all users.
 New features and stability improvements.

 = 1.0 =

 Initial commit